-Usually, traders and speculators can roll these contracts over to the next month.
-But, with demand falling and storage space approaching maximum capacity, they ended up having to pay others to take the oil off their hands – rather than take delivery.
+Usually, traders and speculators can roll these contracts over to the next month, but with demand falling and storage space approaching maximum capacity, they ended up having to pay others to take the oil off their hands.

 The reduction in demand that helped to bring about this crash was unprecedented, and it was a direct response to the coronavirus pandemic.

 This is because fewer drivers were on the roads, fewer public transport services were running in many countries, offices had shut down after worldwide lockdowns and stay-at-home orders, and factories had ceased production.

 Even if a market goes negative, IG will continue to price it.
 You won’t be able to open new positions on the market though, but you can let your existing positions run.

 However, you should remember that you will not be able to set negative stops and limits on your positions.